DmitriLyalikov/ESP32_Smart_Clock/README.md

 │   ├── component.mk
 │   └── test_component_name.c
 ```
+This structure allows a clear dependency tree for our entry point at Weather_Clock.c in /main.
+All functions, definitions and types are brought into the main namespace by including the header file in our application.
+It is important to note that this inclusion also brings the components dependencies into scope as well.
+For example, i2c-lcd1602 component depends on the esp32-smbus component for its i2c driver, and by using #include "i2c-lcd1602.h" in Weather_Clock.c,
+esp32-smbus has also been included, by association.
 ### Testing
 To verify that the system components work as designed, a /test directory is created that compiles a test binary based on the Unity framework for unit testing.
 Each component also has a /test subdirectory, ie. /components/net_ctlr/test that has defined Test cases with the unity macro: TEST_CASE("Test_name", "[args]")